MaxChangInnodisk/ivit-i-web-api-fast/docs/Direction.md

         detection.xmax   # (type int)           value : 438
         detection.ymax   # (type int)           value : 50
     ```
+## Adjust Trancking distance
+*Trancking distance is a paremeter that we use to track object in different frame,but different situation we need to adjust differet value ,we can adjust tracking distance as below.

+        new_tracking_distance = 100 #defalt 60
+        app.update_tracking_distance(new_tracking_distance)

 ## Application output
 * Application will return frame(already drawn) and organized information.The format of organized information as below.
     ```bash